jeffreysorgen/golf-club-sensors/activity.md

   (2) <img src="images/still-not-working.png" width="20%">
 </p>

 # Phone recharger has auto-shutdown if drain is too low.
 Setting up a stacked solution:
 - Big battery charger charging my battery pack makes it truly independent of the computer
-- But I tested this solution using the _magic want_ exercise from the TinyML course
-  - The Chrome programming on that website allowed the Nano to connect to my computer via Bluetooth
-  - In this case, I was disconnected, using the double-battery configuration

 - Evidently, the _RoboCraze_ solution continued to use the cable plugged into the computer, and seems to be reliant on that particular configuration
   - nRF Connect on Phone --> Arduino which is still powered by computer USB cable
   - I don't know whether there was truly a disconnection there?

+##### So...
-- So, what other smartphone BLE options are out there?
+What other smartphone BLE options are out there?
 Is nRF Connect the most common?
 It's Nordic Semi so it seems logical to keep using it.

-##### What if:
-**This IS a solution to avoid recharger shutting down.**
-- What if I am charging both phone and Arduino at the same time?
-- The small recharger has two ports.
-- It will not shut off while it's charging the phone.

 #